AlecJ/ava2/readme.md

 ## To Do

--   cannot interact while game is not started
+-   get available countries
+-   do not allow players to pick the same country
+-   polling (socketio?)

 -   team select lobby

 -   add other game data to session model (names, teams, invite links)
 -   game invites
--   game start (creator approves)
+-   game start (creator approves) -- how does the backend know who the player is? second ID just for main?

+-   pending actions (to backend), grey out actions (frontend)

 -   left sidebar
 -   right sidebar (drawer)